 time (5 minutes, 3 years) police

 money (40 dollars) goods

 distance (50 miles)

 the number a number

 a word of; several

 a pair of

 1+2, 12+80 ()

-"Great Expectations" thanks data
+"Great Expectations" thanks dat a

 (and similar titles of books) news IS ethics ARE

 data statistics

-evidence (as a collection
+evidence (as a colle ction

-everything / each / everyone / anything of numbers
+everything / each / everyone / anything of number îs.

-somebody / anybody / everybody which repr esent
+somebody / anybody / everybody which represent

 physics (and all other subjects) facts or

-statistics (as a science of dealing with and measurements)
+statistics (as a science of dealing with and measurem ents)

 explaining a collection of numbers which

 represent facts or measurements)

 Chinese (as a language) Chinese is a difficult language.
-Also the Chinese (as people) The Chinese are famous for their cuisine. there + to be students.
-2 () I nei re are (were) 2 students and 1 () professor(s).
+Also the Chinese (as people) The Chinese are famous for their cuisine.
+There is (was) 1 professor and students. there + to 2 () There are (were) 2 students and 1 () professor(s).